Peoplecantfly/icapserver/README.md

 A barebone icap server written in python.
 But mostly this is a framework to write your own ICAP servers.

-I work as QA Engineer and wrote this just for my tests porpuses.
+I work as QA Engineer and wrote this just for my test purpuses.

 Installation
 ------------